 Know more about the symptoms, diseases and treatment about Healthcare

 The blockage in small or large intestine is referred to as intestinal obstruction.
 Gastric conditions such as adhesions, hernias, cancers, and certain medicines are some of the common causes of intestinal obstruction.
 When leftuntreated, the blocked parts of intestine may die, leading to complications.
 This condition is often managed well with early diagnosis and treatment.

 The types of intestinal obstruction include partial, pseudo or complete intestinal obstruction.

 Signs and Symptoms

 The following are the signs and symptoms of intestinal obstruction:

 Causes and Risk Factors

 The causes of intestinal obstruction include:

 In adults, Intestinal adhesions that develop after surgery and colon cancer are the most common causes of intestinal obstruction.
-In children, intussusception (also called as telescoping of intestine), is major cause of intestinal obstruction.
+In children, intussusception (also called as telescoping of intestine), is a major cause of intestinal obstruction.

-Timely diagnosis and treatment of intestinal obstruction are important to avoid life threatening complications.
+Timely diagnosis and treatment of intestinal obstruction are important to avoid life-threatening complications.
 Some of the complications include: